ondat/documentation/docs/prerequisites/systemconfiguration.md

 Current (non-EOL) versions of the following distributions are supported by default:

 * SUSE Linux Enterprise Server
-* Red Hat Enterprise Linux
+* Red Hat Enterprise Linux (also supported with real-time kernel)
 * CentOS
 * Debian
 * Ubuntu